sgkouzias/FlashCart/README.md

 FlashCart makes your shopping experience easier by using artificial intelligence to generate product descriptions based on images.
 Here's how to use it:

-1. Adding Photos:
+1.  **Adding Photos:**

-* Tap the "Add Photos" button at the bottom of the screen.
+    *   Tap the FlashCart logo at the top of the screen.
     *   Select one or more photos of the products you want to add to your shopping list.
 You can select multiple images at once.
     *   FlashCart will automatically start processing the images.

-2. Waiting for Descriptions:
+2. **Waiting for Descriptions:**

     *   After you select photos, the app will briefly display a loading indicator.
     *   Please be patient while FlashCart generates descriptions for each product.
 This may take a few seconds depending on the number of images and the speed of your internet connection.

-3. Viewing Your Shopping List:
+3. **Viewing Your Shopping List:**

     *   Once the descriptions are ready, they will appear in the "To Buy" tab, along with the images you selected.
     *   You can now easily check off items as you purchase them, and they will be moved to the "Purchased" tab.

 ## Additional Notes: